NOTES TO THE COMPANY FINANCIAL STATEMENTS for the year ended 31 March 2025

 The effective interest method is a method of calculating the amortised cost of a financial liability and of allocating interest income over the relevant period.
 The effective interest rate is the rate that exactly discounts estimated future cash payments (including all fees on points paid or received that form an integral part of the effective interest rate, transaction costs and other premiums or discounts) through the expected life of the financial liability, or, where appropriate, a shorter period to the net carrying amount on initial recognition.

 Convertible debt issued by the Group are classified according to the substance of the contractual arrangements entered into and the definitions of a financial liability and convertible debt instrument.
-Convertible debt consists of new unsecured loan notes convertible totaling £nil (2023: £905,000) in full, into 226,250,000 ordinary shares at 0.4p per ordinary share and can be convertible at any time by Mr C Johnson for two years from July 2022, further details are provided within note 12.
+Convertible debt consists of new unsecured loan notes convertible totaling £nil (2024: £nil)

 The accounting policies adopted for specific financial liabilities and convertible debts are set out below.